 This book is a game changer.
 When I finished it, I wanted more.
 I keep thinking about this book.
 I tell everyone I know to read this book.
 I find the story important and fulfilling, and/or related to the characters in a profound way, and/or the writing was exquisite.
 I would reread this book in a heartbeat.

-Some books that I have read that are examples of five star reads include: One to Watch, Get a Life Chloe Brown, and Persepolis.
+Some books that I have read that are examples of five star reads include: One to Watch, It Happened One Summer, Persepolis and Daisy Jones and the Six.

 I really, really liked this book.
 There are a few reasons why a book might be rated four stores over five: I found the writing awkward or clunky, I had difficulty connecting to or empathizing with the characters, there were some issues covered in the book that weren’t handled well, etc. Whatever it is, there was something in this book that just didn’t sit quite right with me.
 I might reread this book in the future.
 Many, many of my reads are four stars, and I still highly recommend them!

-Some books that I have read that are examples of four star reads include: Crazy Rich Asians, The Wedding Date, and One Day in December.
+Some books that I have read that are examples of four star reads include: Malibu Rising, Crazy Rich Asians, Ever After Always, One Day in December, and The Last Thing He Told Me.

 This book was okay.
 It just wasn’t for me.
 It can still be an objectively good book, but I just may have not connected with the subject matter, plot, or characters.
 I may have just been bored.
 Maybe something happened in the book that really put a bad taste in my mouth.
 I still recommend it, but I may include a warning or only recommend it to specific people.
 I probably wouldn’t reread this book.

-Some books that I have read that are examples of three star reads include: Miss Peregrine’s Home for Peculiar Children, After This, and Staggerford.
+Some books that I have read that are examples of three star reads include: Kiss the Girl, Miss Peregrine’s Home for Peculiar Children, The Holiday Swap, Staggerford, and Holiday Hotel.

 I finished this book, but I didn’t want to.
 I would not recommend this book.
 It’s rare for a book to receive a two star rating.